Vicas/src-stats/README.md

 * The SRC v1 API has an issue that if a board has more than 10000 runs, pagination will fail
 * I'd like to create a generic filtering/splitting syntax to pass to graphing functions for more fine-grained control on larger games with more complicated category setups
 * I will fully admit I don't know much about matplotlib, so the actual graphing code is pretty, uh, questionable.
 I'm hoping to pick it up a bit better and rework pretty much all of the graphing functionality in the future.
+* Similarly, the graphs look very basic right now, and I'd like to expose more of matplotlib's functionality to users (and make the defaults look nicer)